 I wanted to meet leaders and see what’s on their minds, see how they’re tackling challenges, and encourage other leaders to be vulnerable by opening up myself.
 It can be hard to be authentic in a professional setting, but that’s how we challenge ourselves and grow.
 Dissolving hierarchy and supporting one another is a great way to build leadership.

 I feel fortunate to be able to share the wisdom I’ve gained during my time leading Lightspeed, and I understand that I have plenty to learn from the many wonderful leaders who work here.
-In my first module about leading distributed teams, I was struck by how engaged my cohort was as we talked about how to give more effective feedback.
+In a training about leading distributed teams, I was struck by how engaged my group was as we talked about how to give more effective feedback.
 These are conversations that matter, that will have far-reaching consequences among employees at Lightspeed.

 They are also necessary, now that Lightspeed has offices around the world.
 At a startup, anything feels possible.
 Employees are exposed to many different teams (sometimes they are the team) and can chart their own career paths.
 Personal and professional growth happens quickly in such a supportive, fast-paced environment.